pfheatwole/thesis/_sources/introduction.rst.txt

 :doc:`paraglider_components` decomposes a paraglider into a system of components, and develops parametric models for each component.
-Finally, :doc:`system_dynamics` combine the components into complete dynamics models, and :doc:`state_dynamics` select a suitable set of state variables and define their derivatives in terms of the system dynamics.
-The paper concludes with a :doc:`demonstration` that uses the parametric components to create a flight dynamics model of a commercial paraglider wing; it estimates the parameters of the component models from technical data, compares the simulated behavior against static and dynamic measurements from physical wing tests, and considers the simulated behavior in a variety of scenarios.
+Finally, :doc:`system_dynamics` combine the components into complete dynamics models, and :doc:`state_dynamics` selects a suitable set of state variables and defines their derivatives in terms of the system dynamics.
+The paper concludes with a collection of :doc:`demonstrations <demonstration>` that show how to estimate the parameters of the component models for a commercial paraglider wing, how to validate the model, and how the model can be used to study paraglider behavior.

 ..
 FIXME: would this be better in a "goals, steps, results" format?